petyosi/react-virtuoso/site/docs/material-ui-endless-scrolling.md

 ---
 id: material-ui-endless-scrolling
-title: Material UI
+title: MUI List
-sidebar_label: Material UI
+sidebar_label: MUI List
 slug: /material-ui-endless-scrolling/
 ---

-The React Virtuoso component supports customization of its internal components to accomodate styled components from frameworks like Material-UI.
+The React Virtuoso component supports customization of its internal components to accomodate styled components from frameworks like MUI.

-The example below displayes 500 records grouped by name, using the [the List components from Material-UI](https://material-ui.com/components/lists/).
+The example below displayes 500 records grouped by name, using the [the List components from MUI](https://mui.com/components/lists/).

 ```jsx live
 () => {